An established county-wide countryside management service, supported by volunteers and local communities.

 Charitable trusts directly supporting our work

-These are both independent, registered charities run by small boards of dedicated voluntary trustees.
-They both provide essential financial and profile raising support for our local countryside management work.
+These are both independent, registered charities run by small boards of dedicated voluntary trustees that directly support two of our partnerships.
+They both provide essential financial and profile-raising support for our local countryside management work.
 The Downlands and Lower Mole Partnership staff work closely with both trusts on fundraising initiatives and membership recruitment.
 We work together to increase public awareness, encourage further voluntary and community involvement and are building county-wide corporate support for our countryside management work.

 See our privacy notice for details of how we handle your data.